zikaeroh/husklesph/README.md

     - There's a lot of oddity in this codebase, along with loads of dead code copied from other gamemodes.
 - Improve disguising for large props.
     - The reach of a large prop isn't always far enough to be able to change into something else.
+- ULX support.
+- Allow the builtin mapvote system to be swapped out for a more common one.